Virginia Education Science Training (VEST) Predoctoral Fellowships

-All VEST fellows participate in the Curry Research Lectureship series (including a proseminar course) and have an opportunity to interact individually with the top researchers in the field of education.
+All VEST fellows participate in the Education Research Lectureship series (including a proseminar course) and have an opportunity to interact individually with the top researchers in the field of education.

 Our Fellows & Alumni

-Learn more about our current 4-Year and 2-Year fellows participating in VEST and their student community at U.Va.
-With over 75 alumni across education, economics, sociology, and psychology departments at U.Va, VEST has produced highly trained professionals who hold positions from postdoctoral scientists to education statisticians to assistant professors.
+Learn more about our current 4-Year and 2-Year fellows and affiliate fellows participating in VEST and their student community at U.Va.
+With over 100 alumni across education, economics, sociology, and psychology departments at U.Va, VEST has produced highly trained professionals who hold positions from postdoctoral scientists to education statisticians to assistant professors.
 Learn more about our VEST Alumni and what they are saying about the fellowship program through our Question & Answer article series.

 Current and past fellows like us on Facebook.

 How to Apply